PSI: A Benchmark for Human Interpretation and Response in Traffic Interactions: Introduction

 \section{Introduction}

-With the increased automation levels and advanced technologies, autonomous vehicles (AVs) can cruise safely in many highway and freeway situations.
-However, the complex scenes of mixed traffic in urban settings, especially with pedestrians, remain challenging and create AV-involved traffic conflicts \cite{boggs2020exploratory}.
-Interactions with pedestrians not only are safety-critical but also affect traffic efficiency and user attitudes like trust and acceptance \cite{domeyer2020vehicle}.
-Facing pedestrians, the current path and motion planning algorithms make decisions based on their trajectories \cite{li2021attentional} and optimize the ego motions to avoid crashes \cite{chen2021path}.
-In this process, vehicle dynamics are usually calculated based on motion parameters of all the involved objects \cite{wu2019dynamic} or learning-based models to predict the future trajectories and actions \cite{best2017autonovi,li2021attentional}.
-There are increasing numbers of algorithms and benchmark datasets published in this domain in the past several years \cite{chen2021survey}.
+As automation capabilities increase, autonomous vehicles (AVs) can perform their driving roles more easily in highway and freeway contexts.
+However, the complexity of mixed urban traffic, especially with pedestrians, remains challenging~\citep{dadvar2021california,boggs2020exploratory}.
+Interactions with pedestrians are safety-critical and affect traffic efficiency and user attitudes~\citep{domeyer2020vehicle}.
+To operate around pedestrians, most AVs make decisions in responding to their trajectories and optimize the ego motions to avoid crashes~\citep{li2021attentional, chen2021path}.
+Vehicle dynamics are often calculated based on the sensing inputs of motion parameters from the surrounding objects~\citep{wu2019dynamic}.
+To support vehicle decision-making during pedestrian encounters, learning-based approaches have been applied to predict pedestrian trajectories and actions~\citep{best2017autonovi,li2021attentional, herman2021pedestrian}, with an increasing number of algorithms and benchmark datasets published recently~\citep{chen2021survey, yang2022predicting, xu2022remember, guo2022end, girase2021loki}.
+However, pedestrian behavior prediction models have reduced performance for long duration predictions and still struggle to handle sudden action changes~\citep{bokkasam2025pedestrian, huang2024gpt, rasouli2024diving}.

-The performance of pedestrian behavior prediction algorithms, like trajectory prediction and action recognition, has achieved significant improvements.
-However, several fundamental limitations still obstruct smooth and efficient AV-pedestrian interactions.
-Driving is not only a technical skill but also a social skill \cite{vinkhuyzen2016developing,pelikan2021autonomous}.
-This perspective from social science emphasizes the importance of social factors like goals and intent of different road users and the role of personal experiences in understanding and planning behaviors during interactions.
-Similar to human drivers, AVs need to continuously coordinate with other human road users by exchanging intents\cite{pelikan2021autonomous}.
+Driving is not only a technical skill but also a social skill~\citep{vinkhuyzen2016developing,pelikan2021autonomous}.
+This perspective emphasizes the importance of social factors like the goals and intentions of different road users and the role of personal experiences in understanding and planning behaviors during interactions.
+Similar to human drivers, AVs need to continuously coordinate with other human road users by exchanging intentions through communication~\citep{pelikan2021autonomous}.
+Thus, pedestrian intention prediction has been widely discussed in the literature, with many earlier studies using trajectories and actions (e.g., walking) as surrogates of actual pedestrian intention~\citep{girase2021loki,zhang2021pedestrian}.
+Considering that human intention reflects the degree of motivations to influence or act certain behaviors~\citep{ajzen1991theory} and there is an intention-behavior gap~\citep{sheeran2016intention}, i.e., people do not or cannot always do the things they intend to do, recent research recognizes the importance of directly studying pedestrian intentions in addition to the observable behaviors.
+It is expected that the prediction of intentions can advance the timing of accurately predicting actions, while also improving the accuracy of predicting long-term behavior and behavioral changing points.